Google Business Profile Post Image Size Best Guide (2022)

 The recommended size for Google Business Profile Post Images is 540 by 405 (minimum resolution), with an aspect ratio of 4:3.
 A 540×405 pixel is the standard image size that will appear correctly on the post thumbnail and the post itself, as seen in the example Google Business Profile Post below.

 The image above is a typical example of an incorrectly sized Google Business Profile Post Image.
-Here the image size is closer to a 2:1 aspect ratio than the recommended 4:3 ratio.
+Here, the image size is closer to a 2:1 aspect ratio than the recommended 4:3 ratio.
 A 2:1 aspect ratio explains why part of the image and the text are not visible.
 The critical lesson is to always adhere to the image size and aspect ratio requirements when uploading images with text.

-If your image does not have text, you might ignore the whole image size altogether but pay attention to the aspect ratio.
+If your image does not have text, you might ignore the whole image size altogether, but pay attention to the aspect ratio.
 For instance, the Google Business Profile Post below uses a 1920x1280px (pixel) image.
-As you can see, Google Business Profile PostIimage processing software did a good job fitting the large-sized image into the post thumbnail without hiding any details.
+As you can see, Google Business Profile Post Image Processing software did an excellent job fitting the large-sized image into the post thumbnail, hiding no details.

-Below is the original Google Business Profile Post Image in full-size: 1920 by 1280 px
+Below is the original Google Business Profile Post Image in full-size: 1920 by 1280 px.

 Google Business Profile Image Post Text & Critical Content 1:1 Aspect Ratio